 This ant can be difficult to control because it establishes multiple subcolonies and may nest in such a wide variety of sites.
 The keys to control are to find the colonies and subcolonies and treat them directly.
 Where the colonies cannot be found, baits may be attempted; however, several baits may be required before positive results are seen.
 Regular inspections and service are necessary to find and treat new colonies as they move in from neighboring properties.
 The services of a professional, such as Terminix, are very helpful when encountering these ants.
 General tips for limiting ant infestations include:

 - Eliminate piles of lumber, bricks or other debris that could serve as a nesting site for ants.

-Keep layers of mulch in landscape beds less than two inches thick and at least 12 inches away from the foundation.
+- Keep landscape mulch less than two inches thick and at least 12 inches away from foundations.

 - Ensure the sprinkler system does not spray directly onto the foundation.